appacademy/job-search-guide/weeks/01/getting_started.md

 ### 2 Hours of Studying

 There's a vast amount of content that we have to master.
-Mastering the content means being able to clearly and cocisely explain the topics or solve the problems in an interview.
+Mastering the content means being able to clearly and concisely explain the topics or solve the problems in an interview.

 In addition, we must also retain the content over time.
 In other words, if we mastered heap sort today, we can't forget about it in 2 weeks!